Skip to content

 LO 1/2026 does not reverse the 2015 philosophy (single low-value thefts are not criminalised), but introduces a mechanism of progressive aggravation for persistent recidivists.
 It also takes the opportunity to toughen the criminal response to specific phenomena: mobile-phone snatching, theft on agricultural holdings and electricity fraud linked to drug trafficking.

-Previous situation: Theft of goods below 400€ was always a misdemeanour, punished with a fine of 1 to 3 months, regardless of how many times it had been committed before.
+Previous situation: Theft of goods worth 400€ or less was always a misdemeanour, punished with a fine of 1 to 3 months, regardless of how many times it had been committed before.

 What changes with LO 1/2026:

-• Exception by multi-recidivism: if the offender has at least three previous convictions for offences of the same nature (theft, robbery, fraud or similar), and at least one is for a misdemeanour, the act is upgraded to a less serious offence, punished with 6 to 18 months' imprisonment.
+• Exception by multi-recidivism: if the offender has at least three prior enforceable (final) convictions for offences of the same nature under the same Title (theft, robbery, fraud, misappropriation), and at least one is for a misdemeanour, the act is upgraded to a less serious offence, punished with 6 to 18 months' imprisonment.

 • This is a new subsection in Article 234, which breaks the general misdemeanour rule for multi-recidivists.